HeyTomCat/ProgramLangs/langs/malx/spec.md

 equal to its redundant copy.
 ## Management of external commands
 All external commands from 0 to 255 are system reserved, but from 256 to 65535 are user defined (see SPECIFICATIONS FOR COMMANDS
 AND BIT MANAGEMENT).
-These user defined external commands will be defined and saved in a COMMANDS.EXT file.
+These user defined external commands will be defined and saved in a COMMANDS.EXT (external) file.
 In this file every
 external command is saved as a line, structured like this:
 [Number of command]-[Path to executable];
 Lines may only be structured like this.
 No comments, empty lines or "compression" of multiple commands into one line should be
 allowed.
-The file the path is pointing to may be a .malx file, a .alc file or any system executable.
-In the case of a .malx or .alc
+The file the path is pointing to may be a .MALX file, a .ALC file or any system executable.
+In the case of a .MALX or .ALC
 the argument will be written into memory address #0.
 In case of a system executable the argument will be given as a single UTF-32 character
 in the arguments.
 ## Specialties
+Before this language is executed it will (mostly) be compiled to an intermediate byte code as an .ALC ("assembly language compilation") file.
+This byte code also has a small corruption detection/correction algorithm (see CORRUPTION DETECTION/CORRECTION).
+Most of the commands won't be
+in the language itself, but will be loaded through external commands (see SPECIFICATION OF EXTERNAL COMMANDS, MANAGEMENT OF EXTERNAL COMMANDS).